diegotaveras/ITI-interface/README.md

 * Finally, you may define a description for the policy by typing it in the respective textbox and clicking "Add Description...".
 You may update the description at any time but must always click "Add description..." to save.

-##### Rule Groups

-Rule Groups are groupings of Policy Rules that may be added in bulk to the user's policy file.
-This provides users a way to follow certain security standards by simply clicking once on the Rule Group and then clicking "Add Rule Group...".
-The Rule Group will be added only if

-Best practice is to first inspect your selected Rule Group by double clicking on it.
-From here you should select the function arguments that every rule in the Rule Group will be evaluated with.
-After the Rule Group is added to your Policy Rules, you may still change the arguments that you want to evaluate it with.
-You may also still customize each individual Rule in the Rule Group separately by clicking on it, making your changes, and clicking "Build Rule...".

 ##### Note on dependencies: